-GitHub project, in addition to the implementation of WakefulIntentService itself.
+GitHub project, in addition to the implementation of WakefulIntentService itself, specifically looking at these from the standpoint of using AlarmManager for scheduled tasks.

-Note that to use WakefulIntentService you will need the WAKE_LOCK permission in your application.
+Note that to use WakefulIntentService you will need the WAKE_LOCK permission in your application, and if you are using the AlarmListener approach described in this chapter, you will also need the RECEIVE_BOOT_COMPLETED permission.

-Step #1: Register Your Alarms
+Step #1: Create an Alarm Listener